rhumlover/uber-sudoku/readme.md

 It has to be very simple: a **start screen**, allowing the user to (1) create a new game (2) restore a previous game (if a previous unfinished game has been played).

 Then, we go to the **board screen**: it displays the sudoku grid (9x9 by default) and, close, 9 buttons with numbers from 1 to 9.
 The user has to click/tap on a cell in the grid to enable the buttons.
-If no cell is selected, the buttons are disabled.
+If no cell is selected, the buttons have no effects.
+Each time a user clicks on a cell, we show him a little help: even if he always can put any number, we will highlight him the available numbers he can put, based on its row, column and square.

+If the user want to begin a new game, he always can hit the back button of his phone/ browser, or click on the header.

 Once the user completes a sudoku, a warm congratulations message appears.